 What makes a consumer choose a brand?
 Factors like price and availability play a part, but often brand affinity tips the scales to inspire a purchase.
 For this reason, companies are increasingly investing in experiential marketing for brand activation.

 Now you might be asking yourself, “what is brand activation?”
-While there are many definitions to reference, brand activation refers to using a campaign, event, or experience to build an emotional connection between a brand and its target consumers.
-That being said, experimental marketing is a major strategy for brand activation.
+While there are many definitions to reference, the term refers to using a campaign, event, or experience to build an emotional connection between a brand and its target consumers.
+That being said, experimental marketing is a major strategy for these marketing activations.

 In 2017, experiential marketing company Freeman found that chief marketing officers spent 21 to 50 percent of their budgets on experiential campaigns.
 Nearly 60 percent of these CMOs believe experiential marketing can “formulate ongoing relationships with their core audiences.”
 What’s more, 90 percent of marketers feel it “delivers strong face-to-face interaction and more compelling engagement.
 “Branded real-world experiences that take place in airports, train stations, empty storefronts, malls, and street corners allow passers-by to interact with companies and their products, which can help immerse potential customers in a brand.

-The benefits of brand activation campaigns through immersion include boosted product awareness, excitement about your company, and higher revenue.
+The benefits of these campaigns through immersion include boosted product awareness, excitement about your company, and higher revenue.
 By infusing experiential marketing in your activation marketing mix, you can get all of those results and more.

 EXPERIENTIAL MARKETING and brand activation ideas